artefactual/atom-docs/admin-manual/maintenance/clear-cache.rst

    * :ref:`troubleshooting-restart-php-fpm`

-   Memcached is also an external cache engine that can be used with AtoM - you should restart it as well.
+   Memcached is also an external cache engine that can be used with AtoM - you should restart it as well if you're using it.
 See:

    * :ref:`troubleshooting-restart-memcached`